 While there’s a host of wonderful Agile project management software available on the market, my bet is that you haven’t heard of these.
 But they’re worth a look.

 Need a program that can run different project management methods depending on the project?
 Look no further than Hansoft, an Agile planning tool that can also handle SCRUM, Kanban, and Gantt scheduling.
+Interested in software with comparable features?
+These Hansoft alternatives are a good place to begin.

 Price: Free for up to nine users